MBredlau/ForFiS/README.md

 **ForFiS** is a Python tool to simulate forest fires along with firefighting agents with an interface for strategie finding algorithms.
 This tool is highly configurable, simplest by adapting parameters in the included `config.yaml` file.
 After configuring the tool to your desire just run the `main.py` script with the python 3 interpreter.
+For detailed informations about the underlying mathematical models and the integrated heuristic strategies please have a look at our paper (Status: Submitted), as soon as it is published.

 ---
 Dependencies (indicated versions are approved.
 May work with lower versions as well):